TheSoftwareDesignLab/hall-of-apps-tools/README.md

   The parser is written in <strong>Python</strong> using the library <i>Beautiful Soup</i> to search tags and extract its content, in order to store it in a a non-relational database.
 </p>

-#### Dicoveries
+#### Important Findings

 * After parsing the files, we discovered that the HTML format from weeks 17 to 30, changed, thus, it was necessary to search for the new tags and adapt the parser to recognize when the file had old or new format.

   * Regarding the apps metadata, the new format included different categorical values.
-In consequence, the amount of categories of attributes such as number of installations and android versions, increased.
+In consequence, the amount of categories of fields such as number of installations and android versions, increased.
 Because of that, we created new categories to homogenize the data and decrease the amount of categories.

   * The information related to the apps **reviews** and **similar apps information** was not stored in HTML tags but in JS arrays.
 In consequence, it was imperative to recognize the position of each field inside the array and adapt the parser to extract this information.
 Besides, when performing this analysis, we found reviews' date was written in milliseconds, thus, we didn't change it to date because time zone could be different from the original source.